jbranso/.emacs.d/README.md

 Upon starting up Emacs for the first time, further third-party packages will be automatically downloaded and installed.

-## Important note about `ido`
+## Important note about helm

-This config enables `ido-mode` completion in the minibuffer wherever possible, which might confuse you when trying to open files using
+I use helm-mode instead of ido.
+You should consider to use helm too.
+Helm-swoop alone is super amazing (although swiper.el, is nice too).
+This config uses "C-c h" as the default helm keybinding.

-<kbd>C-x C-f</kbd>, e.g. when you want to open a directory to use
+## Important note about helm

-`dired` -- if you get stuck, use <kbd>C-f</kbd> to drop into the regular `find-file` prompt.
-(You might want to customize the `ido-show-dot-for-dired` variable if this is an issue for you.)
+I also use projectile, which is a way to quickly navigate your way through lots of source code files.
+Type "C-c p" to see a list of options.
+I really like "C-c p h", which uses helm to navigate projectile's sources!

 ## Updates